-Businesses engage in a variety of financial transactions throughout the course of their activities.
+Businesses engage in a wide variety of financial transactions throughout the course of their activities.
 These companies use their cash for different purposes, including purchasing stock in other companies or purchasing assets to use in the business.
 When a company purchases stock, it evaluates various companies to find the right stock.
-It evaluates the potential risk of each investment and the financial outlay required.
+It also evaluates the potential risk of each investment and the financial outlay required.
 When a company purchases an asset, it evaluates the equipment’s ability to meet the company’s needs.
 Several differences exist in the accounting for stock purchases and asset purchases.

 Stock purchases and asset purchases both represent investments for the company.
 The company accountant analyzes the costs and benefits of each investment before the company confirms the purchase.
 A stock purchase represents a financial investment.
 The accountant determines the total cost to purchase the stock along with the potential return the company expects to receive.
 Asset purchases represent a business investment.
 The accountant evaluates the expected use of the asset, including the financial benefits of owning the equipment along with the total cost of acquiring the asset.